 • Inaccurate account balance and credit limits

-Credit repair companies charge a monthly fee to draft dispute letters, clean up your report and handle creditor negotiations.
-These services work best for consumers with multiple errors who don’t have the time to file disputes with each agency.
+Disputing information yourself can be time-consuming and labor-intensive.
+If you’d rather hire professionals to do it, you could contact a credit repair company.
+These charge a monthly fee to draft dispute letters, clean up your report and handle creditor negotiations.
+They work best for consumers with multiple errors who don’t have the time to file disputes with each agency.

-If you have outstanding installment or credit card debt, focus exclusively on reducing your debt burden before moving on to other items on this list.
+If you have outstanding credit card debt, focus exclusively on reducing that debt burden before moving on to other items on this list.

 Some debt-payment strategies worth mentioning are: